absmohamed/JS-intro/Mongoose/README.md

 }
 ```

-## Using Post.findOneAndUpdate for UPDATE
+## Using Post.findByIdAndUpdate for UPDATE

 Another useful mongoose helper function can be used for update.
-We need to pass three arguments to `Post.findOneAndUpdate`:
+We need to pass three arguments to `Post.findbyIdAndUpdate`:

 - the id of the post document to update (in req.params.id)
 - the document object properties (in req.body)
 - an option `{new:true}`, which indicates we want the function to return the post document with the modifications (by default it returns the document prior to any modification)

-_Note that you may decide you want findOneAndUpdate to return the document prior to modification - it depends on your implementation.
+_Note that you may decide you want findByIdAndUpdate to return the document prior to modification - it depends on your implementation.
 If so, just leave out the {new:true} option._

 utilities.js